awilli1186/wee-website/content/script/chain/intro.md

   seoDesc:
 ---

 Wee allows many methods to be chained to selectors by omitting the first argument of the method.
-This often makes code more readable and permits multiple methods to be called on the same selection.
+This often makes code more readable and permits multiple methods to be executed on the same selection.